 - Slashed Throat: Mark.

-- Stock Unsolved Mysteries: Sam suggest the inhabitants of the lost colony of Roanoke Island may have been victims of a demonic plague.
-He says John Winchester had a theory that Croatoan is actually the name of a demon of plague and pestilence, who is also sometimes called Deva or Reesha.
+- Stock Unsolved Mysteries: Sam suggests the inhabitants of The Lost Colony of Roanoke may have been victims of a demonic plague.
+He also mentions that John Winchester had a theory that "Croatoan" is actually the name of a demon of plague and pestilence, who is also sometimes called "Deva" or "Reesha".

 - Technically Living Zombie: They are transformed by the virus, but do not join The Undead.

-- Themed Aliases: The brothers introduce themselves as U.S. Marshalls named Billy Gibbons and Frank Beard, after the guitarist and drummer of ZZ Top.
+- Themed Aliases: The brothers introduce themselves as US Marshals Billy Gibbons and Frank Beard, after the guitarist and drummer of ZZ Top.

 Sam: What?
 Dean, what did he tell you?

-- The Unsolved Mystery: The purpose and creator of the virus remain uncertain.
-It is also unclear how Sam's immunity fits into the plan.
+- The Unsolved Mystery: The purpose and creator of the virus remain unknown, as does how Sam's immunity fits into the plan.

 - Unexpectedly Abandoned: Rivergrove, Oregon became a Ghost Town in the space of a few hours with no explanation.

-- The Virus: Later to be known as the Croatoan virus in Supernatural.
+- The Virus: Later to be known as the Croatoan virus.

-- Would Hurt a Child: One of the effects of the virus as seen by the blood covering the rear facing car seat in the car Dean finds stopped by the road next to a blood covered knife.
+- Would Hurt a Child: One of the effects of the virus, as seen by the blood covering the rear-facing booster seat in the car Dean finds stopped by the road next to a blood-covered knife.

-- Zombie Infectee: Mrs. Tanner, Sam, and we thought at the time Duane, all wait worried they will show signs of infection and transform.
+- Zombie Infectee: Mrs. Tanner, Sam, and (we thought at the time) Duane all wait, worried that they will show signs of infection and transform.